eHealthAfrica/eHealthAfrica.github.io/_case-studies/van.md

 - reduce (or even, ultimately, remove) the reliance on Excel, which imposes limitations on data visibility
 - provide a data warehousing solution to store all historical data, thereby allowing more complex time-based data analysis

-The VAN VSPM Dashboard is a custom-built web application that reads Excel spreadsheets in the currently-used format and applies transformations to extract the necessary data.
+The VAN VSPM Dashboard is a custom-built web application that reads Excel spreadsheets in the currently used format and applies transformations to extract the necessary data.
 The spreadsheets can be submitted via email or direct upload.
 The Dashboard then analyses this data to present a variety of visualisations.

 ![Matrix visualisation with the VAN VSPM Dashboard](/img/van-matrix-view.jpg)